The RC-135 ‘Fighter’ that Intercepted a Russian Bomber

-Once the Tu-95 had been located the RC-135 pulled in low and behind and then banked along side them!
-After the international dance of hand signals and radio communication was established, it was even more to the Russian crew’s surpise that they were spoken to in Russian!
+Once the Tu-95 had been located the RC-135 pulled in low and behind and then banked alongside them!
+After the international dance of hand signals and radio communication was established, it was even more to the Russian crew’s surprise that they were spoken to in Russian!

 One of the operators aboard the RC-135 spoke fluent Russian and asked if they were lost.
 To which the reply was yes (obviously).